ScorchedPsyche/craftera_suite/README.md

  - [ ] Configurable range limit support;
  - [ ] Recent movement prevention check: to avoid abuse if falling from deadly height;
  - [ ] Recent damage prevention check: to avoid abuse if player is about to die if damaged recently;
+ - [ ] Waypoint ability: visual marker the player can make while in spectator mode.
+Useful for the player to have a heading of where they were looking at.

 ### Streaming Support
 Enables interactivity between your member's audience and their streaming audience.